appcelerator-archive/appc.redis/README.md

 ## Redis Specific Features

+The default models implement the following Redis-specific methods:

+**ids([limit, ]callback)**

+> Returns a number of keys for the Model.
+In essence, this is a list of all primary keys for the Model.
+The callback receives `err` and an Array of `keys`.

+### Ephemeral Model

+Ephemeral models gain additional methods related to expiration.
+Please note that these models use a different storage technique and will be somewhat slower than the base models, so only use them if expiration is required.

 **expire(seconds[, callback])**

-Sets an expiration value on the current instance, taking an optional callback.
+> Sets an expiration value on the current instance, taking an optional callback.
 This callback receives two arguments; `err` and `success`.

 **expireAt(date[, callback])**

-Same as the above, but taking a JavaScript `Date` acceptable value (it's passed straight to the constructor), rather than a number of seconds.
+> Same as the above, but taking a JavaScript `Date` acceptable value (it's passed straight to the constructor), rather than a number of seconds.

-**keys([limit, ]callback)**
+**ids([limit, ]callback)**

-Returns a number of keys for the Model.
+> Returns a number of keys for the Model.
 In essence, this is a list of all primary keys for the Model.
-The callback receives `err` and an Array of `keys`.
+> The callback receives `err` and an Array of `keys`.

 **persist([callback])**

-Removes an expiration on an instance.
+> Removes an expiration on an instance.
 This callback receives two arguments; `err` and `success`.

 **ttl(callback)**

-Returns the time-to-live of a given instance, as defined by a previously set expiration.
+> Returns the time-to-live of a given instance, as defined by a previously set expiration.
 Callback receives `err` and `ttl` (in seconds).

-## Migration from 1.0.x to 1.1.x

-Due to limitations in `node-redis`, from v1.1.0 onwards this connector will use `ioredis`.
-Everything functions the same way, but the configuration flags are a little different.

-Previously where `db` was defined inside the top level of the connector config, it should now move into the `opts` object.
-Any flags already inside `opts` should be re-evaluated against the flags of `ioredis` and changed accordingly.

 ## Development